zaghamabbas786/multi-oauth/examples/express-example/README.md

-# Easy OAuth - Express.js Example
+# Multi-OAuth - Express.js Example

-This is a complete example of using **easy-oauth** with Express.js for multi-provider authentication.
+This is a complete example of using **multi-oauth** with Express.js for multi-provider authentication.

 ## Features